alphagov/govuk-design-system/src/components/button/index.md

 - ‘Save and come back later’ when a user can save their information and come back later
 - ‘Add another’ to add another item to a list or group
 - ‘Pay’ to make a payment
-- ‘Confirm and send’ on a [check answers](/patterns/check-answers/) page that does not have any legal content a user must agree to
+- ‘Confirm and send’ on a [check answers][pattern_check_answers] page that does not have any legal content a user must agree to
-- ‘Accept and send’ on a [check answers](/patterns/check-answers/) page that has legal content a user must agree to
+- ‘Accept and send’ on a [check answers][pattern_check_answers] page that has legal content a user must agree to
 - ‘Sign out’ when a user is signed in to an account

 You may need to include more or different words to better describe the action.
 For example, ‘Add another address’ and ‘Accept and claim a tax refund’.